adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - From forum posts
     - From Browser Web Store reviews
     - From social platforms like Facebook and Twitter
+4. Data you provide to us via social media
+5. In connection with our social media pages:
+{: .has-horizontal-list .semicolon-separated }
+    - Cookies

 ### How and why do we process your data? {: #why-we-process-data }